SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - If you sell files - you can attach a file to the Product and your customers will have access to it after the purchase.
 The same about Links
 - Variants are useful when you have a product with different options like taste, size, color, etc. We will see it later in this course.
+But since we want to use different images for each lemonade - it makes sense to create it as different products, because variants do not have images in LS.
 - If you're selling license keys - "Generate license keys" is what you may need.
 - And let's show this product on the LS storefront page - this will be convenient if you don't have a web store yet.